Dannemann/java-string-compressor/README.md

 Both bulk compressors loop through the data in parallel by calling `IntStream.range().parallel()`.

-Let's take `compactedMass` from the previous example and show how we can populate it with data from all customers.
+Let's take `compactedMass` from the previous example and show how we can populate it with data from all customers:

 ```java
 byte[][] compactedMass = new byte[100000000][]; // Data for 100 million customers.